ItsElijahWood/LinuxRansomware/README.md

 pip install cryptography

 How to Use
-Save the script:
 Save the provided Python script as main.py in the directory containing the files you want to encrypt.

 Run the script:
-Execute the script with Python: python main.py
+python main.py

 This script will: